 I definitely appreciated the small things in life so much more and I derived a deep sense of satisfaction knowing that I was traveling and LOVING it on such a low budget in a country that is known to be expensive.

-I felt burnt out after traveling so fast through Latin America and having to constantly meet other travellers who you would know for about 5 minutes before moving on again, who you would have the same conversations with about where you are from and how long you are traveling for.
+I felt burnt out after traveling so fast through Latin America and having to constantly meet other travelers who you would know for about 5 minutes before moving on again, who you would have the same conversations with about where you are from and how long you are traveling for.
 It would feel so superficial at times.

-What I learned is that you really don’t need a lot of money to travel and still enjoy yourself immensely.
+What I learned is that you don’t need a lot of money to travel and still enjoy yourself immensely.
 This was truly one of the best traveling experiences of my life.

 I went into this Canada journey with an open mind and a sense of adventure and came away from the experience with incredible memories and a greater appreciation for the little things that make life special.